Hadeer-Elsaeed/Github_Repos/README.md

 # Github_Repos

 ## For Backend Task:

- *I use postman to test all endpoints*
-1 - The endpoint to list the languages used by the 100 trending public repos on GitHub http://127.0.0.1:8000/repos/languages
+- The endpoint to list the languages used by the 100 trending public repos on GitHub http://127.0.0.1:8000/repos/languages

-2 - The endpoint for displaying number of repos using language and list these repos http://127.0.0.1:8000/repos/languages/<language> by replacing <language> with any language to search about it.
+- The endpoint for displaying number of repos using language and list these repos http://127.0.0.1:8000/repos/languages/<language> by replacing <language> with any language to search about it.